MaxPiLab/handson-iot-raspberrypi/doc/git_on_rpi.md

 After a few commits, you’ll want to send your changes to your server.
 To do that, use the following command, which should sound familiar to you if you’ve already used something like GitHub:

-`git push pi master`
+`git push origin master`

-In the above command, we send the master branch to the remote repository named pi.
-It’s the remote we created in the previous part, so think about changing its name if you chose another one!
+In the above command, we send the master branch to the remote repository named origin (default).

 Now, someone else with access to the server — or you on another computer — can download your changes and make commits.
 To download the latest changes and get an updated working repository on your computer, type the following command:

-`git pull pi master`
+`git pull origin master`